mohammednazim007/Fix-JS-Problems/README.md

 5. docker run -p 8080:8080 image-name // To run a docker image in a container

 6. docker run -it 4d722a10e4b3 // To run a docker image in an interactive terminal

+7. docker stop <container-id> // To stop a running docker container